 Release Date Calculation: The responsibility of computing resident release dates rests with the Records Section at the Montgomery County Detention Center.
 Staff at the Pre-Release Center notify the Records Section of any resident activity that would alter a release date (completion of programs, beginning work, adjustment action, and transfer to home confinement).
 Projected Good Conduct Time (GCT) has been calculated before a resident arrives at the Center and may be forfeited as a result of a major infraction.
 Residents may earn Special Program Time (SPT) by adhering to the Reentry Plan and Program Contract strategies, and when on home confinement.
-Industrial Time (IT) is earned for those working full-time (a minimum of 32 hours each pay week, and must provide paystubs to verify full-time work) or in school.
-By law, a maximum of five (5) days credit per month for each GCT, SPT and IT.
+Industrial Time (IT) is earned for those working full-time (a minimum of 25 hours each pay week and must provide paystubs to verify full-time work) or in school.
+Per the Justice Reinvestment Act, the maximum of ten (10) days credit per month for each GCT.
+However, not all criminal convictions types will receive the same amount of GCT.
 Projected release dates will be made available to residents through the Case Manager or Resident Supervisor.
 Release dates may change with employment, adjustment sanctions, failing to turn in paychecks, or a modification of sentences.
 Questions about release dates should be directed to your Case Manager.

 DNA Testing: By law, residents who have committed certain crimes must submit to DNA testing.
 The Maryland State Police will periodically conduct testing of required individuals.
-The testing consists of a inside cheek swab.
+The testing consists of an inside cheek swab.